neuralworm/ThemeFav/README.md

 Management and validation utilities.

+History list for finding that one theme who's name you forgot.

 Sort themes by a variety of means.

+(Early Development) - Mashup feature alows the styles from different themes to be applied to different sections of VSCode.
+Please give feedback!

 \!\[feature X\]\(images/feature-x.png\)

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.